elastx/getting-started-elx-openstack/README.md

 ### Prerequisites

+* OpenRC file from openstack sourced
 * Terraform
-* Empty tenant in openstack (optional)
+* Empty tenant in openstack

-The sections are independent of each other and in the case of you picking and choosing bits and pieces, don't forget to change the names and settings in `example.auto.tfvars` to your environment of each section.
+In order to use this repository on an existing openstack tenant, you will have to make adjustments in `example.auto.tfvars` to fit your environment of each section.

 <!-- ROADMAP -->
 ## Roadmap